Patrice Donnelly: Career in film

-Donnelly's film debut was in the 1982 film Personal Best, wherein she played an Olympic pentathlete.
+Donnelly's film debut was in the 1982 film Personal Best, wherein she played Olympic pentathlete Tory Skinner.
 She also served as a technical advisor on the film.
 She also went on to play Danielle, the stern assistant coach in the 1986 movie American Anthem.

 She helped Billy Crudup train for Without Limits (1998), a film about Steve Prefontaine's life.